 Sebura&Gartelmann began collaborating in 2009 while they were pursuing their MFAs in sculpture at the School of the Art Institute of Chicago.

 “We’re interested in subverting the tradition of what masculinity is,” Sebura explained.
 The core principles of Sebura&Gartelmann’s practice are permission-giving and trust.
 Gartelmann added, “We think that disagreement in collaboration comes from ego, so we try to remove that element.”
 They said that having trust in each other increased their trust in themselves.

-This exhibition is presented in partnership with the Art History course Design Thinking for Exhibitions at the University of Wisconsin-Madison.
-Students in the course developed the exhibition over the course of the academic spring semester, using MMoCA as a critical training ground for hands-on application.
+UW graduate and undergraduate students worked closely together to develop this exhibition over the course of the spring semester, using MMoCA as a critical training ground for hands-on application.
 Stemming from a shared interest in utilizing museum spaces for direct learning, this cross-institutional venture seeks to cultivate the next generation of museum professionals by introducing participants to the practical and theoretical matters of curation.
-Graduate and undergraduate students enrolled in Prof. Anna Campbell’s class worked closely together to develop this exhibition over the course of the Spring semester, with graduate students serving in leadership roles, and all students taking on curatorial duties.

 Sebura&Gartelmann have recently exhibited their work at Holding House in Detroit, Clough Hanson Gallery in Memphis, and at the NADA Art Fair in Miami.
 Both artists currently work at the John Michael Kohler Arts Center in Sheboygan.
 Together with fellow artist Emily Duke, they also run the curatorial project space Blue Room in Sheboygan.